catid/shorthair/README.md

 # Shorthair Low-Latency Networking

-The Shorthair library uses Calico and Wirehair to provide low-latency loss-prevention and data integrity, which uses extra bandwidth to make almost any IP channel suitable for real-time communication.
+The Shorthair library uses Calico and Wirehair to provide low-latency loss-prevention and data integrity, which uses extra bandwidth to make almost any unreliable packet channel suitable for real-time communication.

 #### Pros: